tandasat/MiniVisorPkg/Docs/Building_and_Debugging.md

 2. If you use IDA Pro for debugging, run `Builds\Platform\EFI\locate_image_base.py` and follow the instructions displayed after attaching to the target.
 3. Start with a single processor.
 With a bare-metal, where its processor count cannot be reduced, just skip entering the non-root mode on application processors.

 Windows: Building the Driver
 -----------------------------

-Building the Windows driver can be fully done on Visual Studio with the following stesp:
+Building the Windows driver can be fully done on Visual Studio with the following steps:
 1. Open `MiniVisorPkg\Builds\MiniVisor.sln` with Visual Studio.
 2. Select `Debug` or `Release` build configuration.
 3. Run `Build Solution`.

 Windows: Preparing the Target System
 -------------------------------------